ThemeFuse/Unyson-Documentation/options/introduction.rst

 The customizer elements have a strict structure which also applies to options array structure:

-* Containers can be nested only to 2 levels
+* Containers can be nested only 2 levels

     * ``container > option`` is turned into ``section > control``
     * ``container > container > option`` is turned into ``panel > section > control``